 Delivering sustainable performance

 Managers/leaders are outcome focused.
 They pay attention to the short and longer term.
 They are mindful of the wider impact of their decisions – on society, the environment and communities they serve.
-They manage performance at individual, team and organizational levels.
+They manage performance at individual, team and organisational levels.

 In practice, these managers focus on outcomes not just activity, motivate performance in the short and longer term, attend to wellbeing and team resilience, and carefully consider the impact of their decisions on society, environment and their communities.